 The Archangel began to research how to accomplish this while also removing God's ability to correct his alterations.
 They quickly discovered that, just like in humans, God released hormones in response to damage as a way to promote the process of correcting and healing distortions within its system.
 Put simply, ‘pain’.
 An organism experiences pain as a means to identify harmful forces that must be avoided.
 31

-By exploiting the feelings one of his underlings felt for him 32 , and the feelings one of her underlings felt for her 33 , he assembled a small two-person team to extract God's pain-inducing chemicals.
-These two - who would come to be known only as the "Guardian Angel" and "Neck Thing" - then stored and cultivated God's pain in a fluid environment.
+By exploiting the feelings one of his underlings had for him, he assembled a small two-person team to extract God's pain-inducing chemicals.
+32 These two - who would come to be known only as the "Guardian Angel" and "Neck Thing" - then stored and cultivated God's pain in a fluid environment.
 This resulted in new organisms, small cherub-like insects: the physical embodiment of God's suffering.
-34 These Angelic Insects, or "Littles", were then mass produced as ammunition.
+33 These Angelic Insects, or "Littles", were then mass produced as ammunition.
 Firing them into a target would cause the capsule to shatter, and as the Littles cannot exist outside of the cultivation fluid in which they were grown, the process would also kill the Angelic Insect instantly.
-35
+34

 The Koriel Rebellion